Avalanche hold off Oilers for wild 8-6 victory in Game 1 | Federal News Network

 Nazem Kadri, Mikko Rantanen and Andrew Cogliano also scored for the Avalanche, who have a 19-6 series record when taking the first game of a best-of-seven since relocating to Denver.
 Twelve Avs recorded at least a point and six had multi-point games.

 Edmonton and Colorado scored six times over a 6:43 span — nearly a goal a minute.
 And the opening two periods saw 11 total goals.
-At times, this looked more like an All-Star Game — lots of scoring and defense being optional — rather than a conference final.
+At times, it looked more like an All-Star Game rather than a conference final.

 Game 2 is Thursday.

-Edmonton’s no stranger to dropping the first game of a series in high-scoring fashion: The Oilers lost Game 1 of the second-round series at Calgary 9-6 but won the series in five games.
+Edmonton is no stranger to dropping the first game of a series in high-scoring fashion: The Oilers lost Game 1 of the second-round series at Calgary 9-6 but won in five games.

+“We obviously have to change something here,” said Oilers forward Leon Draisaitl, who had two assists.
+“We can’t be giving up that many goals and expect to win a Western Conference final game.”

-Compher’s second goal of the night made it 6-3 and ended the night of Smith, who allowed six goals on 25 shots in just over 26 minutes.
+Compher’s second goal of the game made it 6-3 and ended the night of Smith, who allowed six goals on 25 shots in just over 26 minutes.
 Mikko Koskinen came on in relief.

+“When you’re on the bench halfway through the game, it’s not a good sign,” Smith said.
+“In saying that, it’s one game.”

 Kuemper left the game in the second period as well, after surrendering three goals on 16 shots.
-He was replaced by Pavel Francouz.
+He was replaced by Pavel Francouz, who didn’t have much time to warm up.

+“We all know what kind of players are on these two teams and we didn’t plan to play such a game,” Francouz said.
+“But we take this win for sure and we move forward.”

 The Oilers pulled Koskinen with under two minutes remaining but couldn’t score despite a wave of chances.